Shopping

 (Image credit: Future)

 Every blender in our best blender guide has been tested hands-on and reviewed by members of the Homes & Gardens team.
-We have a series of three standard tests which all of our blenders go through: making smoothies and protein shakes; whipping up dips, especially hummus; and crushing ice.
+We have a series of three standard tests that all of our blenders go through: making smoothies and protein shakes; whipping up dips, especially hummus; and crushing ice.

 When we're making smoothies, we select the toughest ingredients.
 We'll look for seeded, frozen berries, especially big strawberries, which can get stuck on blades.
 We'll also throw in fibrous kale and spinach, which can be tough to blend into a super smooth texture.
 If a blender has tackled both of those well, we'll also throw in protein powder and creatine, to check whether the blender can fully incorporate the powder into a smoothie, or whether it leaves it a little lumpy.